Robert Mueller Municipal Airport: Expansions

 In the 1950s, airport traffic increased as the city grew and more people traveled by air, putting a strain on the terminal.
 In addition, Mueller needed longer runways to handle heavier and faster aircraft like the Douglas DC-4.
 Therefore, officials initiated an expansion project.
 The main runway was lengthened and equipped with new lighting, and a new passenger terminal and control tower were built.
 The tower was known for its alternating light-blue and dark-blue porcelain panels.
 The terminal opened in April 1961.
 The following month, the two structures were dedicated in a ceremony attended by Vice President Lyndon B. Johnson and Austin mayor Lester Palmer.

-The April 1957, OAG lists 33 weekday departures on three airlines: fifteen on Braniff International Airways, ten on Trans-Texas Airways (TTa) and eight on Continental Airlines.
+As of 1957, three airlines flew to Austin: Braniff International Airways, Trans-Texas Airways and Continental Airlines.
 Nonstop flights did not reach beyond San Antonio, San Angelo, Dallas Love Field or Houston Hobby Airport.

 The jet age arrived in Austin in April 1965 when Braniff International introduced BAC One-Elevens on its flight to Amarillo via Dallas and Lubbock.
 Two years later, Browning Aerial Service, a fixed-base operator at Mueller, started a charter flight to Marfa as a faster way for employees of the Department of Astronomy at the University of Texas to reach the McDonald Observatory.
 Three aviation units of the Texas National Guard shifted to Mueller from Camp Mabry in 1970.

 In the 1970s, problems with Mueller led the city to contemplate building a new airport.
 Mueller was surrounded by housing and businesses, and plane crashes had occurred in the vicinity.
 The facility was also becoming congested, and its airspace overlapped with that of the air base, now known as Bergstrom Air Force Base.
 Where to relocate the aging Mueller would become a perennial issue in Austin politics.

 A series of expansions took place.
 A project completed in 1976 included jetways, a larger baggage claim, and a second instrument landing system.
 Five gates were added in 1983.
 In 1990, officials unveiled a new section of the terminal that provided four more gates and extra ticket counters.
 A new air-cargo facility was erected as well.